Training the 'Next-Generation' of Oral Health Professionals

 Customizable curriculum combining clinical care with oral science research and biomedical technology

-This program trains the next generation's cadre of oral health scientists.
+This program trains the next generation of oral health scientists.
 Oral Sciences utilizes cutting edge biomedical technology and knowledge to address basic and clinical research questions of importance for promoting and maintaining oral health.
 The program also offers an opportunity to combine PhD training with a DMD for a dual degree.

 The curriculum consists of a core based on the University of Illinois at Chicago’s Graduate Education in Medical Sciences (GEMS) Program coupled with an option to select one of three curricular tracks: Cellular, Molecular, and Developmental Biology; Biomaterials Science; or, Microbiology/Immunology.
 Students participate in an oral science topics series throughout the program.
 Students who are candidates for the PhD will usually complete the program within 4-5 years.
-Students who are candidates in the combined PhD/DMD program will usually earn both the DMD and PhD degrees within 7 years.
+Students who are candidates in the combined DMD/PhD program will earn both the DMD and PhD degrees within 7 years.
 A preliminary (candidacy) exam and a final thesis defense are required.
 More information on degree requirements (including curriculum and research thesis) is available from the UIC Graduate College.

 Research and Training